gemseo/gemseo-umdo/docs/user_guide/umdo/sequential_sampling.md

     Read the [GEMSEO documentation](https://gemseo.readthedocs.io/en/stable/doe.html#algorithms)
     for more information about the available DOE algorithms.

-The DOE algorithm can be set with the string parameter `algo` and its options with the dictionary parameter `algo_options`.
+The DOE algorithm name can be set with the string parameter `algo` and its options with the dictionary parameter `algo_options`.

 !!! note "API"